geoversed/music/README.md

-# music
+# Music
-Music bot compatible with all music platforms
+Music bot written in C++ or Rust compatible with all music platforms.